rickeysxhemz/tappay-laravel-tap-payment/docs/1-installation.md

 ## Database Migration

+> **Note:** This package does not include migrations.
+You must create your own migration if you plan to use the Billable trait.

-If you plan to use the Billable trait, add the required column to your users table:
+If you plan to use the Billable trait on your models (e.g., User), add the required column:

 ```bash
 php artisan make:migration add_tap_customer_id_to_users_table